mohangundappa/RetailBrain/README.md

 # Staples Brain

-An advanced multi-agent AI orchestration platform for intelligent system management, featuring a modular architecture and comprehensive developer tooling.
+An advanced multi-agent AI orchestration platform featuring intelligent computational interactions with a focus on user-centric design and seamless AI communication.

 ## Overview